eead-csic-compbio/eead-csic-compbio.github.io/compbio/md/index.md

 The Computational & Structural Biology Group at [EEAD-CSIC](http://www.eead.csic.es) has interest in the following research topics:

 - (Pan)genomics and transcriptional regulation of grasses

--   Evolutionary and structural analysis of transcription factors, flavoenzymes and disordered proteins in plants
+- Evolutionary and structural analysis of flavoenzymes, hemoproteins, transcription factors and ductile/disordered regions and proteins in plants

 ![](pics/EEAD.jpg)